Is there such a thing as good exam stress?

 It is unrealistic to expect to avoid stress altogether during exam time but there are ways of dealing with it.
 We’ve listed some helpful hints below but for a more detailed guide to managing exam stress, read our article: Exam stress tips for students.

-- Talk: Whether it’s something specific in your schoolwork that you don’t understand or you are just generally feeling stressed out, find a teacher/adult or friend that you trust.
-Everyone feels stressed, confused or overwhelmed sometimes and talking can stop it building up in your head.
+- Talk: Whether it’s something specific in your schoolwork that you don’t understand, or you are just generally feeling stressed out, find a teacher/adult or friend that you trust.
+Everyone feels stressed, confused or overwhelmed sometimes and talking can stop it from building up in your head.

 - Self-care: Take breaks – and factor these into your revision timetable.
 Start with factoring a 10-minute break in every 30-40 minutes.
-Reward yourself: pick a film you like to watch at the end of each revision session or catch-up with Snapchat and Instagram.
+Reward yourself: pick a film you like to watch at the end of each revision session or catch up with TikTok and Instagram.
 Practice relaxation or mindfulness and use this when stress starts to build or do 10 minutes a day.

 Supporting young people in Scotland